pierwill/ssn2018aarhus/aarhus.rst

    In 1569, a large but short-lived rebellion by Catholic nobles became the first large-scale test of the Elizabethan Settlement.
 The comprimise had allowed Catholics to retain their old beliefs in exchange for a regime of fines and loss of privileges.
 Elizabeth famously made these policies “not liking to make windows into men’s hearts and secret thoughts.”

-   Following the Northern Rebellion of 1569, calls for greater scrutiny of Catholics used religious discourses of divine omniscience and providential future.
+   Following the Northern Rebellion, calls for greater scrutiny of Catholics used religious discourses of divine omniscience and providential future.

+   Official sermons (which were required listening) now included a sermon against rebellion, reminding listeners that Queen Elizabeth was appointed by God, and quotes Ecclesiastes: “Curse not the king, no not in thy thought... for the [birds] of the heaven shall carry the voice.”

    The state religion on which the Elizabethan regime rested had to confront the potentially subversive paradoxes of predestination and providence.
-God had doomed the rebellion; God was Protestant.
+God had doomed the rebellion, proving God was Protestant.
 But the future was secret: the next rebellion could succeed.

-   Official sermons (which were required listening) now included a sermon against rebellion, reminding listeners that Queen Elizabeth was appointed by God, and quotes Ecclesiastes: “Curse not the king, no not in thy thought... for the [birds] of the heaven shall carry the voice.”

    Elizabeth forbid preaching about predestination.